 A: The cost of registration is determined by annual sales based on the calendar year, which begins on January 1 and ends on December 31.
-You must pay a fee of $50 if you sell more than $5,000 but less than $18,000 in a calendar year.
-If you sell less than $5000 there is no fee.
+You must pay a fee of $50 if you sell more than $5,000 up to $18,000 in a calendar year.
+If you sell less than $5,000 in a year there is no fee.
 You are limited to $18,000 dollars in food sales in any calendar year.
-If you sell more than $18,000 you need a license.
-A calendar year is January 1st. through December 31st.
+If you sell more than $18,000, you need a food license and meet applicable laws for making and selling food.

 Q: How do I calculate my food sales?